-Earnings before interest, tax, depreciation and amortisation multiple valuation is the most common method used, although other techniques such as discounted cash flow, comparable company analysis and precedent transaction analysis are sometimes used, too.
+EBITDA multiple valuation is the most common method used, although other techniques such as discounted cash flow, comparable company analysis and precedent transaction analysis are sometimes used, too.

-Both closing accounts and locked-boxed structures are used (many smaller deals include no such mechanisms).
+Both closing accounts and locked-boxed structures are used although many smaller deals include no such mechanisms.
 While many fund investors prefer to use locked boxes, closing accounts are generally more common in the wider market.